tylerdotrar/export-evtx/README.md

 Export Windows Event Logs to a format ingestible by Security Onion (.evtx)

 ## Description
-Exports Windows Event Logs to an archive, which can then be exported to different SIEMs and SecurityOnion solutions.
+Exports Windows Event Logs to an archive, which can then be exported to different SIEMs and Security Onion solutions.
+This niche tool was written for scenarios where logs needed to be stored and moved to external SIEM's not reachable by the target.

 Parameters:
 ```